Hebgbs/Hebgbs.github.io/Windows 10 post-life plan.md

 Continuing from the example of using Linux Mint, _based on Ububtu_ — also meaning in this case, it _installs_ the same way too — we can use a combination of GParted and Ubiquity to establish partitions, their identities (if desired) and install the system.

 Since we have all of the theory and information necessary to proceed at this point, let's dig into things which can be done.

+### _Erecting the crashpad_
+_Before_ doing much else, if there is concern about the viability of these future procedures and you feel the need to have a crashpad, _provided_ you kept a USB-attached SSD on-hand, you'll want to do this first;

+Upon opening Rufus, you may feel overwhelmed seeing this tall window with a lot of options opened.
+For most people, the breakdown for procedure would be this:

+* Download an image for Microsoft Windows from their website (or elsewhere) if not already obtained
+* Expand "advanced drive properties"" to enable showing of "USB Hard Drives" (which should be a solid-state media for best results)
+* Select the USB-attached device previously-hidden
+* Select the obtained Windows installation media image
+* Set "Image option" to _Windows To Go_
+* _Optionally_ provide a name for the volume label which will represent the partition this new instance of Windows will be in
+* _Optionally_ remove installation limitations, privacy questions (default disable all OOBE options) and create a local account to bypass OOBE altogether
+> _Microsoft **insists** bypassing the out-of-box experience introduces security issues and failure to provide credentials for binding a local user profile with a Microsoft account produces an incomplete Microsoft system experience._
+> <sub>_Did this matter in 2015?_</sub>

+Once this is all done, you may boot into the newly-minted Windows To Go instance to see if it works.
+If it does, congratulations; your crashpad to fall back upon when _all else_ goes completely wrong is ready.

 ### _Building the construct_
 Everything from before, has led up to this point.
 If you didn't make space for a Linux instance in Windows, you could open `gparted` and do that, prior to installing the system, and electing not to format _any_ freshly-created partitions in the process of assigning them yourself during installation.